For Performers

 What sort of acts do you book?

 The room has mostly defined itself as an acoustic folk/Americana singer-songwriter place, but we run jazz, pop, rock, and more.
 Informative and/or entertaining original spoken word is absolutely and enthusiastically on the table — humanities and science topics are always super-welcome along with artful words.
-We can accommodate speaker panels of up to seven people on the stage.

 Only original, copyright-owned material is allowed, whether music or words.
 Public Domain and Fair Use is also OK (proof is on the performer).
-Two reasons for this: 1. to celebrate original creativity; and 2. we can’t afford licensing from the performing rights organizations… nor could we survive the hefty financial penalty for violating copyright law.
+Two reasons for this: 1. to celebrate original creativity; and 2. we can’t afford licensing from the performing rights organizations — nor could we survive the hefty financial penalty for violating copyright law.

 Additionally, all activity in the building has to be relatively family-friendly, sort of a soft R rating, per the tenants and stakeholders of 33 Bridge Street.
 They also have right of refusal of all performers and dates.
 Here are the House Rules we need to abide by, FYI.
 Since we record and film everything for eventual broadcast, having it all stay as FCC-safe as possible is a good practice.